jcobo88/microsoft-365-entra-intune-lab/README.md

 ![Noncompliant managed device verified](screenshots/34-conditional-access-device-noncompliant-verified.png)

-This proved that the failure was caused by the device's compliance state rather than missing device identity.
+The `Azure AD joined` wording shown in the sign-in record is Microsoft's older terminology for a Microsoft Entra joined device.

----
+This confirmed that the policy failure was caused by the endpoint's compliance state rather than missing device identity.

 ## Compliance Restored